Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Then you can type `cat user.txt` and `history` to look at all the commands the user has typed or `cat bash_history`
 - You can also type `sudo -l` this will tell you if your username requires a password to run it
 - Now the next step would be to somewho upload a file contaiing privilidge escalation script and then run it on the host to gain root access
-- Note that for example we can use `wget` or `curl` to download the file on our kali linux machine and then through the session created with the victim machne, the file can be transferred over the listening port.
+- Note that for example we can use `wget` or `curl` to download the file on our kali linux machine and then through the session created with the victim machne, the file can be transferred over the listening port to the victim